lapikuhu/LLM_powered_travel-assistant_demo/README.md

 A simple city-trip itinerary generator via chat interface, built with FastAPI and powered by OpenAI's GPT models.
 This application creates personalized day-by-day travel itineraries by integrating with OpenTripMap for points of interest and providing hotel recommendations.

+__NOTE__:  The core of the repo was built iteratively with agentic Copilot using a design brief and a specs file (included in the spec_folder) prescribing the architecture, the functionality and the stack as a proof-of-concept of the methodology.
+Manual code review, corrections and debugging were of course implemented.

 ## Features

 - 💬 **Chat Interface**: Server-rendered chat with no JavaScript required